gdsc-jssstu/campUS-flutter/README.md

 ## Final version of the project

 <!--- Place the link to the Figma file inside () --->
-Click [here](https://www.figma.com/proto/MfbtIqwt0fjPtmWOuQ7yCQ/CampUs?type=design&node-id=12-364&t=9JuB3TEFpHrqwBXt-1&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=12%3A364) for the UI design and prototype of the project.
+Click [here](https://www.figma.com) for the UI design and prototype of the project.

 <hr>

 ## Intended final project:

-A responsive and aesthetically designed university-community building website called campUS(Web version).
+A responsive and aesthetically designed university-community building website called campUS(Flutter version).

  <hr>